univention/office365/doc/README-code.md

 The Microsoft Graph API is the successor of the former Azure Graph API.
 Microsoft kept its new API mostly compatible with its predecessor, but not entirely.
-The most obvious difference is the url against which all API calls have to be performed.
+The most obvious difference is the URL against which all API calls have to be performed.
 It changed from `graph.windows.net` to `graph.microsoft.com` and each individual call now needs an API version number as part of the new URL, e.g.